oubiwann/epub/README.txt

 The documentation for version 0.3.0 is readable online at http://epub.exirel.me and can be downloaded from bitbucket.

+The documentation for development version will be available as soon as possible.

 Development and bug report
 --------------------------